 Clinchers are pretty popular thanks to their user-friendliness.
 Replacing the inner tube after a puncture is much easier than replacing tubular tires, for example.

-Their main downside is that they are prone to puncture because they won’t allow you to inflate lower pressures (as tubular or tubeless do), and they also may feel slower due to higher overall weight.
+Their main downside is that they are prone to puncture because they won’t allow you to inflate lower pressures (as tubular or tubeless do), and they may also feel slower due to their higher overall weight.

 NOTE: If the wheels are ‘clincher tubeless-ready,’ you can use them with tubeless tires (read more).